 Meet the Scientific Divers

 The Scientific Divers at Florida State University conduct research from the blackwater rivers of northwest Florida to the coral reefs of French Polynesia.
-Let us introduce you to these incredible scientists and the star stuff that helps make Florida State University one of the top idea incubators in the nation.
+Let us introduce you to these incredible scientists and what makes Florida State University one of the top idea incubators in the nation.

 • Two Divers with Sponges